pslu-mphil/Core-course-notes/book/reference/symbols.md

 # Symbols

-A list of key mathematical symbols used in the QES course.
+A list of key mathematical symbols used in the PSLU course.

 ```{glossary}
 Q